William S. Harney: Death

 Harney died at his home near Orlando, Florida, in 1889, just months after Harney County, Oregon was named for him.
 He was interred at Arlington National Cemetery, as would be his widow in 1907.
 His will, witnessed by Ulysses S. Grant and filed in St. Louis, gave his son "John Hearney" and daughter "Eliza Hearney" $5 each, and the rest of his property, wherever located, to his widow.
-Harney is an intriguing figure representing perhaps an individualist standing apart, in an age of rough dichotomies.
+Harney represented an individualist standing apart, in an age of rough dichotomies.
 The one-time renowned "Indian Fighter" had also served on an Indian Peace Commission due to his familiarity with native people.
-However, the appointment was made not due to his advocacy of Indians, but rather because he had been one of the few men to successfully wage war against them and was someone who could gain their attention.
+The appointment was made not due to his advocacy of Indians, but rather because he had been one of the few men to successfully wage war against them and was someone who could gain their attention.

 Harney was known among the Sioux as "Woman Killer" due to his actions (known as the "Harney Massacre") at an Indian village in 1855 at Blue Water Creek, south of the Black Hills: "While engaged in a delaying parley with Chief Little Thunder" Harney's troops "circled undetected" toward the village, "where the infantry opened fire and forced the Indians toward mounted soldiers, who inflicted terrible casualties.
 Initial reports stated 86 Indians were killed and 70 women and children were captured; however, the totals were later determined to be higher as additional casualties were found in the following days.
 The Indians tipis were looted and burned by Harney’s troops.